fulgidus/verba-volant/docs/index.md

 # Reading material needed to start working
 Everything you'll need is available through [Tezos.help](https://www.tezos.help/).
-I suggest you start by loking at the [free Zastrin course](https://www.zastrin.com/courses/simple-tezos-dapp/lessons/1-3) and then read the better and more complete [Tezos capstone](https://tezoscapstone.com/) docs.
+I suggest you start by looking at the [free Zastrin course](https://www.zastrin.com/courses/simple-tezos-dapp/lessons/1-3) and then read the better and more complete [Tezos capstone](https://tezoscapstone.com/) docs.

 The actual development of the contract was done using the [liquidity-lang online editor](http://www.liquidity-lang.org/edit/) all while keeping ready on a tab the [official Liquidity Reference](http://www.liquidity-lang.org/edit/doc/reference/liquidity.html#).